Michael Carbajal vs. Humberto González: Background

-The fight
+The fights

+De La Hoya vs. Mayweather

+In the chief support, 1992 Olympics gold medallist Oscar De La Hoya faced Jeff Mayweather.
+It was De La Hoya's first scheduled 8 round bout.

+De La Hoya would stop Mayweather in the 4th round.

+Main Event

-The fight took place on the date (March 13, 1993) that it was set for (unlike many major fights that sometimes get postponed).
+The fight took place on the date that it was set for (unlike many major fights that sometimes get postponed).
 Carbajal and Gonzalez fought that night in front of an estimated crowd of 6,400 in the Hilton Center at the Las Vegas Hilton.
 Among the people watching the fight in person were many Hollywood stars, which is also very rare for a junior flyweight bout.

 Gonzalez set the pace in round one with his jab and cross, stunning Carbajal as he (Gonzalez) counter-punched.
 Gonzalez proved very slick for Carbajal, who had trouble finding his rival, but nonetheless, fought back furiously.
 In round two, a Gonzalez right to Carbajal's chin sent the Arizona native down for a short count.

 Carbajal started landing stronger punches by round three.
 But Gonzalez's ability to counter-punch Carbajal's attack seemed to be the factor that would dictate the fight.
 By the end of the round, Carbajal sported a cut over one of his eyes.

 Gonzalez and Carbajal kept trading punches in round four, but it was apparent that Gonzalez was faring better than Carbajal.
 Carbajal's corner team had begun to grow impatient by this point.

 Gonzalez almost had Carbajal knocked out in round five.
 Ironically, that round might have been the round that turned the fight in Carbajal's favor.
 A straight right landed flush on Carbajal's chin, and Carbajal struggled to stay inside the fight's ring as he fell, grabbing to the rope with his left hand.
 Gonzalez was now eager to finish the fight by knockout, and Carbajal realized he was behind on points so badly, that he had to try to win by knockout as well.

 Fighting with desperation, Carbajal finally got to Gonzalez, who by now was tired, in round six, connecting strong punches to the head and causing swelling around one of Gonzalez's eyes.

 Still, Carbajal felt that he had to do more to win the bout.
 As both fighters were looking for a defining, knockout punch they traded punches in the seventh round, as they say in boxing, "toe to toe".
 During one of these exchanges, Carbajal unexpectedly landed a right uppercut to Gonzalez's chin, leaving him paralyzed on his feet.
 As Gonzalez did not move from his stand for the next couple of seconds, Carbajal took advantage and moved to the right, adding a left to Gonzalez's face that would make Gonzalez fall to the canvas on his back.
 The referee counted Gonzalez out, giving Carbajal the fight by a seventh-round knockout.